danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/README.md

 ### **Part 2: AI Processing**
 See [`Part-2-Process-Inbound-Emails-with-AI/README.md`](./Part-2-Process-Inbound-Emails-with-AI/README.md) for:
+- Part 1 is required for Part 2!
 - AI categorization and summarization setup
 - EventBridge routing and handlers
 - Customization and extension patterns